How I Treated My PCOS Symptoms Naturally With Holistic Practices

 I began asking questions: How did this happen?
 Was it something I did?
 And finally, what can I do?
 I was told there was little I could do and that this would stay with me for life.
 My doctor recommended I go on birth control and begin hormone therapy.
 I was told that if I wanted children one day I would most likely have to have IVF treatments and that, even then, my chances were slim to none.

 With this disheartening news, I made the decision to take my health into my own hands.
 I never went on birth control.
-Instead, I walked home that day and started crafting a clean-eating meal plan and incorporating exercise (that I actually enjoyed) into my routine and natural beauty products into my lifestyle.
+Instead, I started crafting a healthy-eating meal plan, incorporating exercise (that I actually enjoyed) into my routine, and including natural beauty products into my lifestyle.

 Over the four months, I focused on getting key nutrients into my body to help produce more blood and improving my circulation by incorporating low-intensity exercises like yoga.
 I decided to work with my body instead of controlling it.
 I started listening to my body and altered my diet, eating foods rich in iron and magnesium.
 Above all, I wanted to treat myself naturally through diet, Ayurvedic methods like eating warming foods, adaptogen herbs, and an overall healthy routine to follow throughout this process.

 Increasingly, my depression lifted, my skin cleared, my menstrual cycle became regular, and my energy increased.

 After four months, I went back to my doctor and was officially undiagnosed with PCOS.
 I had no cysts on my ovaries, my hormones were balanced, and my periods were regular!
 What did he say?
 “Some people just get lucky.”
 Well, that's not how I saw it.